anindosarker/react-documentation-examples/README.md

 # React Examples

-This repository contains a collection of React examples sourced from the official React documentation.
-The examples are stored in the examples folder and cover a wide range of React concepts, from basic rendering to complex state management and data fetching.
+This repository contains a collection of React examples for learning react.
+A lot of the examples are sourced from the official [React Documentation](https://www.react.dev).

+The examples are stored in separate folders and cover a wide range of React concepts, from basic rendering to complex state management and data fetching.

+I'm planning to add more examples in the future.
+If you have any suggestions, please feel free to open an issue or a pull request. 😀

 # Getting Started